 What a “Good” Job Means

 In novels, an interesting job is not necessarily a “good” job with medical insurance coverage, 401(k), and a quarterly bonus.
 I chose the jobs on this list for their literary impact—how they helped in defining characters and advancing the conflict in the novel.
 If you haven’t read these books, check them out.
-You probably won’t apply for similar positions, but you’ll remember these characters for a long time.
+You probably won’t apply for similar positions, but you’ll remember these characters and their jobs for a long time.

 #1 Guy Montag, Fireman, “Fahrenheit 451” by Ray Bradbury